 CAUTION: Sharp object, avoid contact/piercing.

-Open Pressure Valve A and Pressure Valve B and turn the Gas Cylinder Valve 1/16 to 1/8 (about 22.5 to 45 ° of full revolution) counterclockwise to partially open.
+Open Pressure Valve A and Pressure Valve B and turn the Gas Cylinder Valve 1/16 to 1/8 (about 22.5 to 45 ° of full revolution) counterclockwise to partially open and then open the T-Handle Valve.

 CAUTION: Do not open the Gas Cylinder Valve more than this as it could cause damage to the Air Regulator.

+Uncap the sample vial with the lipid solution and move it so the Manifold needle is above the liquid-air interface inside the vial.
+Hold the vial there.

-Open the T-Handle Valve and SLOWLY turn the Air Regulator Valve clockwise until the Air Regulator gauge needle moves slightly from its resting position and perfluorocarbon gas is gently flowing out of the manifold needle.
+SLOWLY turn the Air Regulator Valve clockwise until the Air Regulator gauge needle moves slightly from its resting position and perfluorocarbon gas is gently flowing out of the manifold needle.
+Let the perfluorocarbon gas gently flow into the vial headspace for 30 s.

-NOTE: As the system is now open, the Air Regulator gauge cannot properly read pressure.

-Uncap the sample vial with the lipid solution, place the needle above the liquid-air interface, and let the perfluorocarbon gas gently flow into the headspace for 30 s.
 Do not create bubbles.
-Adjust the Air Regulator valve if necessary.
+Adjust the Air Regulator Valve if necessary.

 NOTE: The liquid-air interface should be slightly perturbed by the decafluorobutane gas flow.
+As the system is now open, the Air Regulator gauge cannot properly read pressure.

 After 30 s, carefully and quickly cap the sample vial without moving the vial too much.